Easy DIY Escape Room Puzzle Ideas You Can Use Today!

 - Use your own images to create your jigsaw puzzle.
 The images can lead to objects or items players need to discover.

-- Use Black light will reveal a hidden message written on the puzzle.
+- Use Black light torch to reveal a hidden message written with UV ink pen.

 - The picture you use for the puzzle could be a QR code for players to scan.